kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Hyperparameter Search

-Grid search tests combinations.
+Grid search tests combinations
-Random search explores efficiently.
+Random search explores efficiently
 Evaluation guides choice

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.